akaeba/spi_flash_model/README.md

 # SPI-Flash-Model

 Arbitrary SPI Flash C model.
+With the scope of an SPI Flash driver unit test emulates this module SPI Flashes on logic level.

 ## Features